Evaluation of African American Language Bias in Natural Language Generation: Abstract

 \section{Abstract}

-\textit{Warning: This paper contains content and language that may be considered offensive to some readers.}\\ We evaluate how well LLMs understand African American Language (AAL) in comparison to their performance on White Mainstream English (WME), the encouraged "standard" form of English taught in American classrooms.
-We measure LLM performance using automatic metrics and human judgments for two tasks: a counterpart generation task, where a model generates AAL (or WME) given WME (or AAL), and a masked span prediction (MSP) task, where models predict a phrase that was removed from their input.
-Our contributions include: \textbf{(1)} evaluation of six pre-trained, large language models on the two language generation tasks; \textbf{(2)} a novel dataset of AAL text from multiple contexts (social media, hip-hop lyrics, focus groups, and linguistic interviews) with human-annotated counterparts in WME; and \textbf{(3)} documentation of model performance gaps that suggest bias and identification of trends in lack of understanding of AAL features.
+\textit{Warning: This paper contains content and language that may be considered offensive to some readers.}

+While biases disadvantaging African American Language (AAL) have been uncovered in models for tasks such as speech recognition and toxicity detection, there has been little investigation of these biases for language generation models like ChatGPT.
+We evaluate how well LLMs understand AAL in comparison to White Mainstream English (WME), the encouraged "standard" form of English taught in American classrooms.
+We measure large language model performance on two tasks: a counterpart generation task, where a model generates AAL given WME and vice versa, as well as a masked span prediction (MSP) task, where models predict a phrase hidden from their input.
+Using a novel dataset of AAL texts from a variety of regions and contexts, we present evidence of dialectal bias for six pre-trained LLMs through performance gaps on these tasks.